 Consider submitting any and all additional information that you want the insurer to consider.
 An experienced, disability insurance attorney can help you prepare your internal individual or group ERISA appeal.

 Too Much Is Better Than Not Enough.
 Don’t Throw Disability Papers Away!

 The disability insurance appeals process is often overwhelming.
 Sometimes, you need to jump through a lot of hoops and meet a lot of deadlines for submitting what can seem like endless amounts of paperwork.
 Don’t let that dissuade you.
-If Berkshire/Guardian denies your group disability insurance claim, fighting back is the only possibility you have for a different outcome.
+If Berkshire/Guardian denies your individual or group disability insurance claim, fighting back is the only possibility you have for a different outcome.

 Whenever possible, keep (or retrieve) copies of all correspondence between you and Berkshire/Guardian.
 Such documents can include, but are not limited to:

 - Any documents providing additional information that your disability insurance company requested or that you voluntarily sent to your disability insurance company (like medical documents provided by your treating doctor that support your disability insurance claim).